digidem/mapeo-core-docs/client-docs/project.md

 ### `Project`

 Information about the current project.
-Could potentially look like:

 ```ts
 type Project = {